 Depending on how severe the disease is will determine whether it requires conservative treatment or surgery.

-Treatment consists of rest from any aggrevating activity or exercise and maintaining range of motion in the hip through mobility exercises.
-In particular exercises to maintain abduction of the hip (moving the leg out sideways) and internal rotation of the hip.
+Treatment consists of rest from any aggravating activity or exercise and maintaining range of motion in the hip through mobility exercises.
+In particular, exercises to maintain abduction of the hip (moving the leg out sideways) and internal rotation of the hip.

 Treatment will depend on the age of the child and the severity of the condition but may include bed rest, crutches, traction, a plaster cast, leg brace or surgery in extremely severe cases.
 Arthroscopic (keyhole) surgery is done to remove loose bodies within the joint and repair damaged cartilage (chondroplasty).